 Some links in this post may be affiliate links

-Brassia Orchids (Spider Orchids) grows best in bright indirect, warm and humid conditions and moderately moist, rich, loose, orchids soil coupled with regular monthly in the growing season.
+Brassia Orchids (Spider Orchids) grow best in bright indirect, warm and humid conditions and moderately moist, rich, loose, orchids soil coupled with regular monthly in the growing season.

 Spider Orchids are popular orchids on account of their spectacular, delicately fragrant and long-lasting blooms.

-Brassia Orchids are notable for their characteristic long and spreading tepals, which lend them the common name 'Spider Orchid'.
+Brassia Orchid flowers are notable for their characteristic long and spreading tepals, which lend them the common name 'Spider Orchid'.
 The reason why they look like spiders is that they attract female spider wasps for pollination.

-Spider Orchids have large elliptic-oblong pseudobulbs with one or two leaves, a lateral unbranched numerously-flowered long-lasting flower-spike.
+Spider Orchids bear large elliptic-oblong pseudobulbs with one or two leaves, a lateral unbranched numerously-flowered long-lasting flower-spike.

 The Genus name 'Brassia' came from William Brass, a British botanist and illustrator who collected plants in Africa under the supervision of Sir Joseph Banks, an English naturalist, botanist and patron of natural sciences.
 The genus name is abbreviated as Brs in horticultural journals.